junksamiad/template-sender-engine/lld/channel-router/channel-router-documentation-v1.0.md

 function formatErrorResponse(error, requestId) {
   // Error response formatting
   // Map different error types to appropriate status codes and messages }

+// Function to validate project constraints function validateConstraints(companyData, payload) {
+  const channelMethod = payload.request_data.channel_method;

+  // Check if project is active
+  if (companyData.project_status !== 'active') {
+    throw new Error(`Project is not active.
+Current status: ${companyData.project_status}`);
+  }

+  // Check if requested channel is in allowed channels if (!companyData.allowed_channels.includes(channelMethod)) {
+    throw new Error(`Channel method ${channelMethod} is not allowed for this project`);
+  }

+  // Note: Rate limits from companyData.rate_limits are not currently enforced
+  // They are included in the context object for future implementation }
 ```